dashohoxha/killercoda-scenarios/linux-cli/lesson14/step1.md

    `echo $days`{{execute}}

-   If no index is given, it return the first item.
+   If no index is given, the first item is returned.

    `days=([0]=Sun [1]=Mon [2]=Tue [3]=Wed [4]=Thu [5]=Fri [6]=Sat)`{{execute}}